Riomet Side Effects

 Generic Name: metformin

-Note: This page contains side effects data for the generic drug metformin.
-It is possible that some of the dosage forms included below may not apply to the brand name Riomet.
+Note: This document contains side effect information about metformin.
+Some of the dosage forms listed on this page may not apply to the brand name Riomet.

 For the Consumer